A Quantitative Comparison of Centralised and Distributed Reinforcement Learning-Based Control for Soft Robotic Arms: Introduction

 Therefore, this paper targets design choice under controlled conditions.
 We present a quantitative evaluation of centralised and distributed MARL for a rod-like soft robotic arm performing a fixed-point reaching task in a simulated environment.
-The arm is discretised into controllable sections (agents), and the number of sections is systematically varied to probe scalability and coordination demands.
-In matched training budgets, we compare the mean action magnitude, the mean final distance, the mean episode length, and the success rate under three different scenarios: default normal condition, recovery from external disturbance, and adaptation to actuator failure.
-Figure \ref{fig1} shows the distributed policy framework.
-Our results indicate that distributed control can produce resilience and robustness with faster convergence while centralised control achieves stronger coordination and sample and time efficiency in complicated systems.
+Our results indicate that distributed control can produce resilience and robustness with faster convergence while centralised control achieves stronger coordination in simple systems.
 The crossover depends on the number of sections.
 Consequently, within the limits of our setting, we provide actionable guidance to select learning architectures in rod-like soft arm control.